mtn/term-invaders/README.md

 ## Credits

-I used ascii character representations from [makuru](https://github.com/maraku).
-They're really awesome and so much better than what I would have done otherwise!
-The original repository can be found [here](https://github.com/maraku/invaders).
-I want to modify them eventually to add movement between frames.
+I used ascii character representations from [asib](https://github.com/asib).
+They're really awesome and so much better than what I would have done otherwise (and also a lot easier to work with than "prettier" but painful to process non/extended ascii)!
+The original repository can be found [here](https://github.com/asib/spaceinvaders).